InProgressStrokesView

 Stop this view from rendering the strokes with the given IDs.

-method has been called.
+This should be called in the same UI thread run loop (HWUI frame) as when the strokes start being rendered elsewhere in the view hierarchy.
+This means they are saved in a location where they will be picked up in a view's next call to onDraw, and that view's invalidate method has been called.
 If these two operations are not done within the same UI thread run loop (usually side by side - see example below), then there will be brief rendering errors - either a visual gap where the stroke is not drawn during a frame, or a double draw where the stroke is drawn twice and translucent strokes appear more opaque than they should.

 removeFinishedStrokesListener